amira1m/E-commerce-customers-segmentation/README.md

-Customer Segmentation Using Machine Learning
+Customer Segmentation Project
-Project Overview
+Overview :
 This project applies unsupervised learning to segment customers based on their transactional behavior.
 By understanding customer interactions, businesses can design targeted marketing strategies to improve engagement and retention.

-Approach
+Approach :
 1. Data Processing
 Loaded customer, transaction, and branch data from an Excel file.
 Merged relevant tables to create a complete customer profile.